Astrophysics-UCL/HPCInfo/README.md

 # HPCInfo

-Astrophysics Group, Department of Physics and Astronomy, University College London
+Lorne Whiteway, Astrophysics Group, Department of Physics and Astronomy, University College London

-This repository contains source material for the IT training course given to new PhD students each October.
+This repository contains source material for IT training courses aimed at new PhD students.

-It is currently being maintained by Lorne Whiteway